thiagoslino/ComputerSpaceGames/README.md

     git clone https://github.com/thiagoslino/Cuis-ComputerSpaceGames.git
     ```
 2. Open the Cuis-Smalltalk image.
-3. In Cuis,open a workspace in Cuis and type:
+3. In Cuis, open a workspace and type (or drop the ComputerSpaceGames.pck.st file into a running Cuis and click 'install package'):
 ```smalltalk
   Feature require: #ComputerSpaceGames
 ```
-4. To start the game, evaluate the following in a workspace (or follow the specific instructions in the class comment):
+4. To start the game, evaluate the following in a workspace:
     ```smalltalk
     EvilAlienPresenter new start.
     ```